DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/drag-drop-provider.md

 ### DragDropProvider.DraftAppointmentProps

-Describes properties of the component that renders a appointment being dragged.
+Describes properties of the component that renders an appointment being dragged.

 Field | Type | Description
 ------|------|------------
-data | [AppointmentModel](./scheduler.md#appointmentmodel) | Specifies a appointment's data that being dragged. style | object | An object that configures the appointment geometry and position. type | string | Specifies an appointment type.
+data | [AppointmentModel](./scheduler.md#appointmentmodel) | Specifies an appointment's data that being dragged. style | object | An object that configures the appointment geometry and position. type | string | Specifies an appointment type.